AOIDUO/report/question.md

 - Note: my current fastest impl with float is ~25 ns using ymm, for col 24

 ## TODO high priority
 - in background, write a chapter about simplex algorithm and what does pivot do
-- finish pivot optimization
-- fix abstract, dont talk about: fpl, simplex ..., say "a math library "
-- write captions
-- make plot
+- fix cite
 - fix number
-- rewrite abstract, ignore integration into mlir?
-- fix cite

 ## TODO low priority
+- make plot
+- write captions
+- finish pivot optimization section
+- confirm abstract
-- fix avx-512
+- confirm title